Making SketchUp Objects 3D Printable (Video)

-In this tutorial I show my basic approach for making SketchUp objects (like the revolved vase from my last tutorial) 3D printable.
-This video just covers only some of the techniques - I explain the process in much more detail in Chapter 6 of my book "Architectural Design with SketchUp." https://youtu.be/UXFUrHTZ-k8 In the video I mention these extensions: ThomThom's Solid Inspector I hope you find this useful and create some cool items.
+In this video tutorial I show my basic approach for making SketchUp objects (like the revolved vase from my last tutorial) 3D printable.
+In essence, the process involves checking whether a SketchUp model is considered a "solid" by the software and then fixing any issues that may prevent it from becoming a solid.
+Interested in more detail?
+This video covers only some of the basic techniques - I explain the process in much more detail in Chapter 6 of my book "Architectural Design with SketchUp."
+Tutorial Video https://youtu.be/UXFUrHTZ-k8 Links ThomThom's Solid Inspector - The main extension/tool for fixing solid-ness of an object.
+I hope you find this technique useful and create some cool items.
 Feel free to post those in the discussion area below. ...

 Read More